AbdelkaderCE/NMS_Project/UNIVERSAL_SEARCH.md

 # Universal Search Implementation

 ## Overview
-A comprehensive search system inspired by macOS Spotlight that allows users to search across all entities in the NMS application with keyboard shortcuts, fuzzy matching, and real-time results.
+A comprehensive search system inspired by macOS Spotlight that allows users to search across all entities **AND navigate to any page** in the NMS application with keyboard shortcuts, fuzzy matching, and real-time results.

+## ✨ New Feature: Page Navigation

+You can now search for pages/sections in the app!
+Just type keywords like:
+- "**dash**" → Dashboard
+- "**invoice**" or "**billing**" → Payments
+- "**kids**" → Children Management
+- "**chat**" → Real-Time Chat
+- "**teachers**" → Staff Management

+Each page has smart keywords, so you don't need to remember exact names.
+The search automatically filters pages based on your role (admin/staff/parent).

 ## Features Implemented